-Since releasing the first Fire TV in 2014, Amazon have continued to release new generations of the device, releasing a 2nd generation in 2015 and the all new 3rd generation in 2017.
-All of these devices have been discontinued, with Amazon currently stating on their website that the Fire TV has been replace by the new Fire TV Stick 4K, released in October 2018.
+Since releasing the first Fire TV in 2014, Amazon has continued to release new generations of the device, releasing the 2nd generation in 2015 and the all-new 3rd generation in 2017.
+All of these devices have been discontinued, with Amazon currently stating on their website that the Fire TV has been replaced by the new Fire TV Stick 4K, released in October 2018.
 Amazon also sells the Fire TV Cube, which it released in June 2018.

 The full list of Fire TVs Amazon has released is as follows:

 - Fire TV 1st generation - released in April 2014, discontinued

 - Fire TV 2nd generation - released in September 2015, discontinued